2025 Draft Budget & Financial Plan

 What is council doing to address the inequity of service between communities?

-Coral Beach asked 3 days agoOperating & Capital budgets are prepared with the entire District in mind.
+Coral Beach asked about 1 month agoOperating & Capital budgets are prepared with the entire District in mind.
 The District has a ward system where each of the 4 wards has a ward Councillor in addition to the Mayor and 2 Councillors at large.
 This helps ensure that each ward has specific representation but also that the best interests of the entire community are served.

 -